 Central Texas has very few plants which bloom in the winter.
 Azaleas bloom spring and fall, with some new varieties blooming all summer.
 Loropetalum blooms in February, as does Texas Scarlet Flowering Quince and Texas Redbud.
 But what about winter bloomers?

 Camellias come to us from eastern and southern Asia.
-One species, Camellia sinensis, is the plant from which our tea leaves come.
 The ornamental Camellias which do well in our area are Japanese Camellia (Camellia japonica) and Sasanqua Camellia (Camellia sasanqua).

 The most familiar of the camellias is the Japanese Camellia.
 It has an upright growth habit and can reach 8’-15’ tall by 5’-10’ wide under ideal conditions.
 Camellias prefer shade to dappled shade with some protection from the drying northwest winter winds.
 This large evergreen shrub blooms from October to March, depending on the variety.
 Flowers are large, often double, and very showy.
 Bloom color ranges from white to all shades of red and pink.
 As they bloom in the winter, open flowers may be damaged by a freeze.
 But, if the buds are tightly closed, they will not be affected.